Use KNIME more successfully and efficiently. From beginner to advanced topics, as well as how to transition from other data science tools.

 There are many declinations of data science projects: with or without labeled data; stopping at data wrangling or involving machine learning algorithms; predicting classes or predicting numbers; with unevenly distributed classes, with binary classes, or even with no examples of one of the classes; with structured data and with unstructured data; using past samples or just remaining in the present; with real time or close to real time execution requirements and with acceptably slower performances; showing the results in shiny reports or hiding the nitty and gritty behind a neutral IT architecture; and - last but not least - with large budgets or no budget at all.

 Will They Blend?
-The Blog Post Collection - Second Edition
+The Blog Post Collection - Third Edition

 Data blending is a very big part of the sexiest job of the 21st century, including data source blending, data type blending, database blending, time blending , and tool blending.
 In order to help with all specific blending requests, in November 2016 we started a blog post series with the title “Will they blend?”.
 Each post faces a blending challenge and offers a solution.